-- 3.1 The 2011 Census recorded a population of 153,822 for West Berkshire, an increase of 6.5% over the period 2001 2011.
-Over the period 1991 2001 the population increased by 4.1%.
+3.1 The 2011 Census recorded a population of 153,822 for West Berkshire, an increase of 6.5% over the period 2001 - 2011.
 Average household size in 2011 was 2.42 compared to 2.36 for England and Wales.
-Data on population and household structure is presented in Appendix A. - 3.2 The latest 2012-based population projection prepared by the Office for National Statistics projected a population of 167,900 by 2026.
-It showed the potential changing age structure of the population if current trends continue, with the percentage of people over 65 in West Berkshire increasing from 16.2% in 2012 to 22% by 2026. - 3.3 Data on accommodation types and tenure is also presented in Appendix A. At 2011, 14.5% of households were accommodated in flats or maisonettes compared with an average of 21.6% for England and Wales.
-Owner occupation in West Berkshire is higher than the national average with 70% of households in owner occupation compared with 63.5% for England and Wales and 14% of households renting from the local authority or housing association, compared to 18% nationally. - 3.4 House prices in West Berkshire are significantly higher than for England and Wales and slightly higher than for the South East as a whole.
-Land Registry data shows the average house price in West Berkshire in October 2015 was £278,583 compared to £185,483 for England and Wales(2).
-Table A.6 in Appendix A shows the average price for different property types and highlights that affordability remains a critical issue. - 3.5 The six Berkshire authorities together with the Thames Valley Berkshire Local Enterprise Partnership(LEP) commissioned a Strategic Housing Market Assessment (SHMA) at the beginning of 2015.
+Data on population and household structure is presented in Appendix A.

+3.2 The latest 2014-based population projection prepared by the Office for National Statistics projects a population of 162,500 by 2026.
+It shows the potential changing age structure of the population if current trends continue, with the percentage of people over 65 in West Berkshire increasing from 17.4% in 2014 to 22.5% by 2026.
+The latest 2014-based household projections prepared by DCLG project an increase in households over the plan period from 2006 to 2026 of 8,758, an average of 438 additional households per annum.

+3.3 Data on accommodation types and tenure is also presented in Appendix A. At 2011, 14.5% of households were accommodated in flats or maisonettes compared with an average of 21.6% for England and Wales.
+Owner occupation in West Berkshire is higher than the national average with 70% of households in owner occupation compared with 63.5% for England and Wales and 14% of households renting from the local authority or housing association, compared to 18% nationally.

+3.4 House prices in West Berkshire are significantly higher than for England and Wales and slightly higher than for the South East as a whole.
+ONS statistics show the average house price in West Berkshire for the quarter ended June 2016 was £373,344 compared to £278,960 for England and Wales(2).
+Table A.6 in Appendix A shows the average price for different property types and highlights that affordability remains a critical issue.

+3.5 The six Berkshire authorities together with the Thames Valley Berkshire Local Enterprise Partnership (LEP) commissioned a Strategic Housing Market Assessment (SHMA) at the beginning of 2015.
 The primary purpose of the SHMA is to provide an assessment of the future needs for both market and affordable housing, together with the housing needs of different groups within the population.
-The conclusions on the objectively assessed need (OAN) were made public in October 2015 and the report is expected to be published early in 2016.
+The conclusions on the objectively assessed need (OAN) were made public in October 2015 and the report was published in February 2016.
+The conclusion of the SHMA for West Berkshire was that there is an OAN of 665 dwellings per annum averaged over the period 2013-2036.